GGP1/kure/docs/commands/file/subcommands/cat.md

 ## Description

-Read file and print to standard output
+Read file and write to standard output

 ## Flags